rsrini7/Prompt-Engineering-Studio/README.md

 * **Export Options:** Buttons to export the final, optimized prompt as a ready-to-use JSON object or Python script.

 ### Advanced AI & Optimization
-* **Cost Estimation (Human in the Loop):** A feature that estimates the potential cost of a DSPy optimization job and asks the user for confirmation before running.
 * **Configurable Guardrails & Timeouts:** A UI to allow users to set their own limits on optimization time, LLM calls, or iterations to better manage resources.

 ### Platform & Workflow